 The “tree brokerage” company named Aspiration filed for bankruptcy in March 2025.
 Among the list of creditors is KL2 Aspire LLC with Leonard named as the manager or member.
 The company owed KL2 Aspire LLC $7MM.

 Torre couldn’t find any evidence that Leonard actually performed any work for the company, unlike other celebrity endorsers.
-Torre interviewed seven former employees of the company, one of whom provided a document showing Leonard was to receive $7MM over four years in the marketing agreement.
+Torre interviewed seven former employees of the company, one of whom provided a document showing Leonard was to receive $7MM over four years in the marketing agreement, which began in 2022.
 According to a former Aspiration employee who worked in the finance department, Leonard “didn’t have to do anything.”

 The Clippers denied any wrongdoing.
 The organization provided Torre with a statement that read, “Neither Mr. Ballmer nor the Clippers circumvented the salary cap or engaged in any misconduct related to Aspiration.
 Any contrary assertion is provably false.”